-Propeller Shaft Stuffing Box

-The stuffing box is designed to prevent water from coming through the through-hull fittings.
+Propeller Shaft Stuffing Box The stuffing box is designed to prevent water from coming through the stuffing box is designed to prevent water from coming through the through-hull fittings.
 These are found on the propeller shaft where the shaft goes through the hull and where the rudder comes up through the bottom of the boat.
 These devices contain a lubricated fibrous packing that acts as a seal.